-Born and raised in northern part of China, my life trajectory was mostly confined here.
-Things didn’t change that much when I was admitted by Shandong University (a university in my province).
-During my bachelor’s study, I majored in English and German (but unfortunately my German skill becomes very rusty now due to lack of practice) and I finally had access to various big cultures.
+For my undergraduate study, I majored in English and German and I had access to various big cultures.
 Though I attended the course “Intercultural Communication” at that time, my biggest interest was still translation and I even dedicated my thesis to this topic.
 But don’t get me wrong, my interest in translation never dies out.
 Even till today, I still work as a part-time translator.

 Later that year, I took part in the TESOL programme at the University of Edinburgh and started my masters journey, during which I had access to the current situation of language teaching in a globalized context.
 Also, I befriended with people from different cultural backgrounds.
 Inspired by the programme and my personal experience, I thus wrote my dissertation on future Chinese primary school teachers’ attitudes toward using stories to cultivate student’s ICC.